 One way to make a day tubing more fun for everyone is to choose the right tube park for your family.
-And the right one, according to Indulgent TravelingMom Andrea Traynor has an essential piece of equipment.
-“My only tip is that if your kids are too little to carry their own tubes up the hill over and over (and over and over), then look for places that have a magic carpet to take you, your kid and your tube(s) back up the hill” Andrea is Canadian; she knows snow.
+And the right one, according to TravelingMom Andrea Traynor has an essential piece of equipment.
+“My only tip is that if your kids are too little to carry their own snow tubes up the hill over and over (and over and over), then look for places that have a magic carpet to take you, your kid and your tube(s) back up the hill.”
+Andrea is Canadian; she knows snow.

-Designate a Meeting Area
+5. Designate a Meeting Area Near the Tubing Lanes

-Before anyone sets off, pick a prominent meeting place and set a time.
+Before anyone sets off, pick a prominent meeting place in the tubing area and set a time.
 Don’t rely on calling the kids when you want to leave.
 I find that cell service is spotty at ski resorts.
 But clocks (remember those?) are usually mounted in a number of locations.

-Bring a Change of Clothes
+6. Bring a Change of Clothes for After Tubing

 There’s nothing better than flushed cheeks and the feeling of happy exhaustion after a day on the mountain.
 What’s not so fun is riding home in sweat-soaked clothes.
 A dry tuber is a happy tuber, and I’m not talking about potatoes!

-Make Advance Reservations
+7. Make Advance Reservations for Snow Tubing

-And, even with a reservation, you’ll want to check in for your tubing session early, says Traveling Grandmom Diana Rowe.
+And, even with a reservation, you’ll want to check in for your tubing session early, says TravelingMom Diana Rowe.
 During a visit to Colorado’s Keystone Resort, she and her multigenerational tubing group arrived for their session on the dot, but did not realize there was an orientation required.
 They lost 15 minutes of precious tubing time.